TIMSS & TIMSS Advanced 1995

 In many participating countries, sub-samples of fourth and eighth grade students who participated in the main testing sessions were selected for a performance assessment, in which they designed experiments, manipulated materials, tested hypotheses, and recorded findings when completing a range of mathematics and science tasks.
 The main data collection occurred in 1994–1995.

-The TIMSS & PIRLS International Study Center at the Lynch School of Education, Boston College, United States, served as the international study center for TIMSS 1995, working in close cooperation with the IEA, and the national centers of participating countries.
+The TIMSS & PIRLS International Study Center at Boston College served as the international study center for TIMSS 1995, working in close cooperation with the IEA, and the national centers of participating countries.

 For more information, including in-depth reports and analyses, please visit the TIMSS 1995 website.